 that the person has ceased to be the safety and health representative for that designated work group.

+[Clause 29 inserted by No. 13 of 2005 s.
+32.]

 30. Disqualification of safety and health representatives

 (1) An application for the disqualification of a safety and health representative for a designated work group may be made to the Tribunal by —